mondrodigital/macro-data-refinement/README.md

 - **Branch Country Selection**: Choose your branch country from a grid of options
 - **File Selection**: Select a file to refine from various options like PiGmy, Quirk, Enola, etc.
-- **Number Grid**: Interact with a grid of random numbers
+- **Number Grid**: Interact with a grid of random numbers that wiggle and move slightly
+- **Hover Interaction**: On desktop, numbers enlarge when you hover over them with your mouse
+- **Click and Drag**: Select numbers by clicking and dragging over them (desktop)
-- **Number Selection**: Click on numbers to select them (up to 9 in a 3x3 grid)
+- **Touch Selection**: On mobile, tap numbers to select them
-- **Group Selection**: When 9 numbers are selected, they can be dragged as a group
+- **Animated Buckets**: Watch as buckets open to receive your selected numbers with fluid animations
 - **Progress Tracking**: Watch as your refinement work increases the completion percentage
 - **Visual Effects**: Enjoy the glowing, pulsing interface with slow, deliberate animations that mimic the show
 - **Mobile Responsive**: Fully responsive design that works on desktop and mobile devices with touch support

 ## How to Use

+### Desktop
 1. **Select a Branch Country**: Click on one of the country options to begin
 2. **Choose a File to Refine**: Select which file you want to work on
 3. **Refine the Data**:
+   - Hover over numbers to see them enlarge and glow
+   - Click and hold while moving over numbers to select them (up to 9)
+   - When 9 numbers are selected, a selection box will appear
+   - Drag the entire selection to one of the buckets at the bottom
+   - Watch as the bucket opens, receives the numbers, and closes
+   - See the bucket's percentage increase and contribute to the overall completion

+### Mobile
+1. **Select a Branch Country**: Tap on one of the country options to begin
+2. **Choose a File to Refine**: Tap which file you want to work on
+3. **Refine the Data**:
-   - Click on numbers in the grid to select them (they will enlarge and glow)
+   - Tap on numbers to select them (they will enlarge and glow)
    - Select exactly 9 numbers (a selection box will appear around them)
    - Drag the entire selection to one of the buckets at the bottom
+   - Watch as the bucket opens, receives the numbers, and closes
-   - Watch as the bucket's percentage increases and contributes to the overall completion
+   - See the bucket's percentage increase and contribute to the overall completion

 ## Running Locally